Patrick T Harker

 Research Phase Ia: Transportation Science

 The Staggers and Motor Carrier Acts of 1980 were major pieces of legislation that deregulated the transportation industry in the United States.
-Starting with my dissertation work that was funded by the US Department of Energy, a series of articles were written concerning how these pieces of landmark legislation would change our freight transportation system.
+Starting with my dissertation work, which was funded by the U.S. Department of Energy, a series of articles were written concerning how these pieces of landmark legislation would change our freight transportation system.
 These articles describe both the theory of and algorithms for very complex network models of competition.
-The models were then used by the Department of Energy and other federal agencies to predict freight flows both here in United States and abroad.
+The models were then used by the Department of Energy and other federal agencies to predict freight flows both here in the United States and abroad.
 Three representative examples of this literature are:

 Research Phase Ib: Variational Inequality and Complementarity Theory and Algorithms

-The models that were developed in Phase Ia required new approaches to solving very complex and large-scale computable equilibrium problems.
-As a result, I undertook with my colleague Jong-Shi Pang and several of my doctoral students a multi-year effort to develop both the theory and algorithms for this class of problems.
+The models developed in Phase Ia required new approaches to solving very complex and large-scale computable equilibrium problems.
+As a result, I undertook with my colleague Jong-Shi Pang and several of my doctoral students a multi-year effort to develop both the theory and the algorithms for this class of problems.
 These were formulated as variational inequality or complementarity problems.
-This work led to a significant number of advances in the field that are best summarized in an article that I co-authored with Jong-Shi Pang that not only reviewed the advances in the field but also closed a few of the holes in the theory that we discovered during the process of writing this article:
+This work led to a significant number of advances in the field that are best summarized in an article I co-authored with Jong-Shi Pang, which not only reviewed the advances in the field but also closed a few of the holes in the theory that we discovered during the process of writing it:

 To this day this article is seen as the main reference for the field and continues to be cited 35 years after its publication.